slu-soc5650/course-website/content/course-preview/index.md

 1. Briefly describe how the City of Los Angeles uses data and mapping to inform how they deliver city services.
 2. After viewing the interactive map showing pedestrian and cyclist injuries, describe what you thought of the map.
 Some example considerations could include: was it easy to read? to navigate? did you like the colors? was it missing relevant data?
-3. In your own words, what are the key aspects of opinionated data analysis?
+3. In your own words, what are the key aspects of opinionated analysis development?